 Update 1: Game On: A Work in Progress covers things left unsaid in this post.

-Update 2: Minimum Wage is yet another wrinkle in our journey.
+Update 2: MLM Design Guide is yet another wrinkle in our journey.

 Wagner, Tony; Dintersmith, Ted (2015-08-18).
 Most Likely to Succeed: Preparing Our Kids for the Innovation Era (Kindle Locations 764-766).
 Scribner.
 Kindle Edition.